-There are no ifs, ands, or butts about it: even if you work your glutes regularly, what woman doesn’t want to make her rear view tighter, smaller, and sexier?
+There are no ifs, ands, or butts about it: even if you work your glutes regularly, what woman doesn’t want to make her rearview tighter, smaller, and sexier?
 Unfortunately, building the butt of your dreams is no easy task.
 Women often store fat in their lower body, which means it’s generally the last place we lose extra weight.
-Women also tend to want to cardio away to “get a butt” rather then put in the time under the iron, but as you’ll read, the clear path to a better booty isn’t going to be found on the treadmill or the elliptical, but on the gym floor, under a barbell.
+Women also tend to want to cardio away to “get a butt” rather than put in the time under the iron, but as you’ll read, the clear path to a better booty isn’t going to be found on the treadmill or the elliptical, but on the gym floor, under a barbell.

 I can personally attest to the fact that my posterior is built on a few solid exercises, most of them old school by today’s standards.
 There are no funky movements needed, no strange apparatus, and no expensive equipment.
-You will not find me doing one legged squats on a bosu while touching my nose and holding a dumbbell overhead or any such nonsense.
+You will not find me doing one-legged squats on a Bosu while touching my nose and holding a dumbbell overhead or any such nonsense.
 I build my stage ready glutes using basic, simple, functional, and compound movements- exercises that offer the most bang for their buck.

 The following are my personal five commandments for building a set of contest worth glutes.

 1) Thou shalt SQUAT

 2) Thou shalt DEADLIFT

 3) Thou shalt do SINGLE LEG WORK

 4) Thou shalt PLYO

 Let’s go over each one in detail.

 You want glutes you have to squat.
 There is no way around it.
 Properly executed squats shape the rear end in ways that simply cannot be achieved otherwise.
 Properly executed squats target the hamstrings and glutes and as with the deadlift (which I’ll mention in a moment) the stress of heavy squats also elicits a strong hormonal response which is key to metabolic disturbance and lipolysis.